autonity/docs.autonity.org/content/docs/glossary/_index.md

 Stake token bonded to a [validator](/glossary/#validator) where the validator is the [stakeholder](/glossary/#stakeholder).
 The [account](/glossary/#account) submitting the stake delegation transaction (_cf._ [bond](/glossary/#bond)) is the validator `treasury` account.

 Self-bonded stake earns [staking rewards](/glossary/#staking-rewards), but unlike [delegated](/glossary/#delegated) stake does not have [Liquid Newton](/glossary/#liquid-newton) minted for the [Newton](/glossary/#newton) stake token bonded.

+Stake delegation transactions submitted from other stakeholder accounts result in [delegated](/glossary/#delegated) stake.

 ## slashing
 A protocol action that reduces the amount of a validator's bonded stake as a [slashing penalty](/glossary/#slashing-penalty).